servo/download.servo.org/README.md

 used under MPL, bootstrap.css (c) Twitter and used under MIT license.

 Current way to deploy changes to the download landing page is to ask an administrator to manually upload them.
+Anyone with access to the `servo-builds` s3 bucket can overwrite the changed website files in it.

 Assistance in improving the download page's appearance, accessibility, and instructions is greatly appreciated!